constantin9845/file-lock/README.md

 ## To DO

-- Add input fix for AD input: newline must be eaten before std::getline()
+- When TAG with no AD --> TAG comes out ad empty file. (works fine if AD is added)

-- TAGS added: test all 4 cases: menu input needs refining.
+- Add input fix for AD input: newline must be eaten before std::getline().

 - Authentication very slow -> only with hw accel.
 - Other, faster method for pure software implementation?